hbctraining/Peak_analysis_workshop/lessons/03_peak_overlaps.md

 * Describe IRanges and GRanges in R along with some basic functions
 * Identify overlaps between replicates and visualize with VennDiagrams and upSetR
-* Extract consensus regions across replicates for a sample group

 ## Peak Overlaps